mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 Similar to the [ weighted unifrac](unifrac.weighted) test, the [ unweighted unifrac](unifrac.unweighted) test measures
-the fraction of a tree\'s branch length that is unique to each group represented in the tree.
+the fraction of a tree's branch length that is unique to each group represented in the tree.
 A similar analysis is available through the Knight Lab website [3](https://bmf2.colorado.edu/unifrac/index.psp).
 Similar to the parsimony analysis, you first need to read in a tree and